Sir James Roberts, 1st Baronet: Business

+He was active in many aspects of public affairs in Saltaire and sustained annual payments to all the charitable bodies founded by Sir Titus Salt.
+He did not collect rents for Saltaire residencies if workers were placed on short time.
+He purchased a new cricket pavilion for Saltaire Cricket Club and purchased ‘War Bonds’ for his workers during World war One.
+The only memorial to him in Saltaire is due to his request to re-name Saltaire Park, when he gifted this to Bradford Council in 1920, as a memorial to his son Bertram Foster Roberts.
+The park is now named Roberts Park.

 As part of his business activities Roberts travelled extensively abroad.
 He went to Russia many times and learnt to speak Russian.
 But his business interests suffered badly as a result of the Revolution.
 This meant a visit to his bankers in London, where the bank official he met was TS Eliot.
-This is said to have given reference to the poet's reference in his poem The Waste Land to "a silk hat on a Bradford millionaire".
-Nevertheless, when his family sold the business (which failed to prosper thereafter) in 1920, it was for the sum of £2,000,000, a remarkably large sum in those days.
+This is said to have caused the poet's reference in his poem The Waste Land to "a silk hat on a Bradford millionaire".

+Roberts' 'Salts Company' business had suffered throughout World War One, due to supplies of dye products from Germany being cut off and loss of trade with Russia from 1917.
+He managed to continue to achieve healthy profits at Salts Mil when, worn out with family troubles and business difficulties, he put the company up for sale.

+When Roberts sold the Salts Mill company in 1918, it was for the sum of £2,000,000.
+The business, still named Sir Titus Salt (Bart) Sons and Co.
+Ltd. was purchased by a symposium of Bradford ‘woolmen’ that included Sir James Hill.
+The first directors were Arthur Hill, Ernest Henry Gates and Sir Henry Whitehead.
+Sir Frank Sanderson was appointed Chairman of the company shortly afterward.

+The business then experienced a serious downturn in profit after 1920, due in part to the worldwide economic collapse, but recovered well after a flotation as Salts (Saltaire) Ltd. In 1923 and the sale of Saltaire Village in 1933 to the Bradford Property Trust.
+Its managing director from this point in time was Robert Whyte Guild and in 1957 the company reported record profits of £1,208,261.
+In 1957 the business was subject to a surprise takeover by Illingworth, Morris.

 The public life of Roberts was also distinguished.
 In 1897 he became a member of the Urban District Council for Shipley, West Yorkshire, eventually becoming chairman of that council.
 He was also a member of the County Council for the West Riding of Yorkshire and a Justice of the Peace.
-In 1909 he was created a baronet in the King's Birthday Honours.
+In 1909 he was created a baronet in the King's Birthday honours.
 He was a keen advocate of free trade and was the first chairman of the West Riding Free Trade Federation.
 He endowed a leaving scholarship at Bingley Grammar School and the chair of Russian at Leeds University.
 He also bought Haworth Parsonage, which was opened to visitors in 1928 as the Brontë Parsonage Museum.
-There is a Roberts Street in central Bradford and a Roberts Park in Saltaire.